 You’ll focus on the non-technical side of filmmaking: story and character development, the impact of film on society and culture and vice-versa, and historical perspectives.
 If you’re interested in production, consider the TV and radio production concentration under Media Studies.

 An internship is required to complete this degree.
-In addition, there is a profound focus on theoretical concepts, the mastery of which is demonstrated through advanced independent study.
-Major credit is give for this activity.
+In addition, there is a profound focus on theoretical concepts, the mastery of which is demonstrated through advanced independent study in the Senior Seminar MEDA 400.
+Major credit is given for this activity.

 Film/Culture classes embody an enriching thought process and discussion, which involves delving into societal and cultural impressions, perceptions, and traditions that the films of our world illuminate.